ray-project/ray/doc/source/cluster/kubernetes/user-guides/logging.md

 Other popular tools include [Vector][Vector], [Fluentd][Fluentd], [Filebeat][Filebeat], and [Promtail][Promtail].

 ## Log collection strategies
-Here lists two strategies for collecting logs written to a pod's filesystem, **sidecar containers** or **daemonsets**.
+Collect logs written to a pod's filesystem using one of two logging strategies:
+**sidecar containers** or **daemonsets**.
 Read more about these logging patterns in the [Kubernetes documentation][KubDoc].